Ned Kelly: Plot to wreck the police train and attack Benalla

-The gang estimated that the policemen at Sherritt's would report his murder to Beechworth within a few hours, prompting a police special train to be sent up from Melbourne.
-They also surmised that the train would collect reinforcements in Benalla before continuing through Glenrowan, a small town in the Warby Ranges.
-There, the gang planned to derail the train and shoot dead any survivors, then ride to an unpoliced Benalla where they would bomb the railway bridge over the Broken River, thereby isolating the town and giving them time to rob the banks, bomb the police barracks, torch the courthouse, free the jail's prisoners, and generally sow chaos before returning to the bush.
+The gang expected the policemen at Sherritt's to report his murder to Beechworth within a few hours, prompting a police special train to be sent from Melbourne.
+They surmised the train would collect reinforcements at Benalla, leaving the town under-policed, before continuing through Glenrowan, a small town in the Warby Ranges.
+There, the gang planned to derail the train and shoot dead any survivors, then ride for Benalla, bombing the railway bridge over the Broken River to isolate the town and allow themselves time to rob banks, bomb the police barracks, torch the courthouse, free jail inmates, and generally sow chaos.

-While Byrne and Dan were in the Woolshed Valley, Ned and Hart forced two railway workers camped at Glenrowan to damage the track.
-The outlaws selected a sharp curve at an incline, where the train would be speeding at 60 mph before derailing into a deep gully.
-They told their captives they were going to "send the train and its occupants to hell".
+While Byrne and Dan were in the Woolshed Valley, Ned and Hart forced two railway workers camped at Glenrowan to damage the track on a sharp curve at an incline, where the train would reach 60 mph before derailing into a deep gully.
+They told their captives they were going to "send the train and its occupants to hell", and justified any civilian deaths by claiming the victims "had no business accompanying the police".

-The bushrangers took over the Glenrowan railway station, the stationmaster's home and Ann Jones' Glenrowan Inn, opposite the station.
-They used the hotel to hold the workers, passers-by, and other men; most of the women and children taken prisoner were held at the stationmaster's home.
-The other hotel in town, McDonnell's Railway Hotel, was used to stable the gang's stolen horses, one of which carried a keg of blasting powder and fuses.
-The packhorses also carried helmeted suits of bullet-repelling armour, each made from stolen plough mouldboards and weighing about 44 kg.
+The bushrangers took over Glenrowan, holding anyone they encountered hostage, with men confined at Ann Jones' Glenrowan Inn, opposite the railway station, and most women and children at the stationmaster's home.
+The other hotel in town, McDonnell's Railway Hotel, was used to stable the gang's horses, one carrying a keg of blasting powder and fuses.
+The packhorses also carried four helmeted suits of bullet-repelling armour, each made from stolen plough mouldboards, likely shaped in a crude bush forge and weighing about 44 kg.
 Kelly conceived of the armour to protect the outlaws in shootouts with the police and planned to wear it when inspecting the train wreckage for survivors.